 After two decades placing senior leaders at global firms, one pattern holds: the executives who thrive under pressure were almost always competitive athletes.

-I am Employee #1 at ZRG Partners, now a top-10 global executive search firm.
-Over 25 years I've advised CEOs, founders, private equity partners, and boards on the most consequential decisions they make — who to put in the chair.
-I've interviewed thousands of executives.
-I've placed hundreds in roles that determined the trajectory of companies and careers.
+I'm Employee #1 at ZRG Partners, now a top-10 global executive search firm.
+For 25 years I've advised CEOs, founders, private equity partners, and boards on the most consequential decision they make: who goes in the chair.
+Thousands of interviews.
+Hundreds of placements that changed the trajectory of companies and careers.

 And I can tell you with confidence: the athletic background is not a coincidence.
 It's a signal.